 Also called the drain-back system, the indirect system uses a pump, to pump a heat transfer liquid through the collectors.

-They transfer the heat to the water stored in the tank using a heat exchange.
+“Indirect Loop system transfers the heat to the water stored in the tank using a heat exchange.”

 Glycol, which is non-toxic, is typically used as a heat exchanger.

 The system is more complicated than the direct system since it requires a heat exchanger and a pressurised collector loop.

 The most commonly used in Australia, the thermosyphon system works by using the thermosiphon principle.

 Here the hot water tank is located above the solar collector.

 The cold water in the bottom of the tank circulates through the collector where it is heated and rises to the hot water tank and to the circulation line.